akmn35/new.dist/README.md

 #> [1] 0.4839414
 ```

-`pemd` Distribution function for a Maxwell Distribution with scale
+`pemd` Distribution function for a Maxwell distribution with scale
 (theta) parameter.

 ``` r